etnite/tiledb_scripts/README.md

 1. "Ingesting" (i.e. importing) single-sample VCF/BCF files into the DB
 2. Exporting single-sample VCF/BCF files out of the DB

+While TileDB can, for the time being, only handle import/export of single-sample files, the scripts in this repository are designed to help facilitate import/export of multi-sample/cohort files.

 ## Considerations

 While I believe that a system like TileDB is a very sensible alternative to